brunoluiz/brunoluiz.github.io/content/blog/2023/may/low-downtime-postgres-upgrade-i-want-to-believe-2/index.md

 ---
-title: 'Low downtime Postgres upgrade: I want to believe (part II)'
+title: 'Low downtime Postgres upgrade: the runbook (part II)'
 date: '2023-09-03T12:00:00Z'
-summary: "Postgres is a great database, one of developer's favourites, but upgrades are far from easy and smooth.
-The journey of selecting an optimal solution and weighing its trade-offs and risks is always an exciting challenge."
+summary: "No one is really prepared to upgrade big Postgres instances without downtime.
+This second part will focus on how to do it the lowest downtime possible."
 todo:
-    - add series fixing script
     - add pg-data-checker cli
 ---